 Other members of your care team might include physical therapists, occupational therapists, and complementary or alternative medicine practitioners.
 Medications, cognitive behavioral therapy, and lifestyle changes are typically used together.
 The goal of treatment is to relieve your pain and help you resume your daily activities.

-Scientists have studied more than 40 different types of medications to treat fibromyalgia.
 There are currently three approved for this purpose in the U.S. Two are antidepressants, duloxetine (Cymbalta®) and milnacipran (Savella™).
 The third is the anti-seizure drug pregabalin (Lyrica®).
 However, many other medications are regularly used to treat fibromyalgia, because clinical experience shows they may help in individual cases.
 These include other antidepressants, muscle relaxers, pain relievers, and anti-inflammatory medications.

 Chronic pain and depression often go hand in hand.
 The brain chemicals serotonin and norepinephrine underlie both conditions.
 However, that doesn’t mean your pain is all in your head.
 Antidepressants help relieve pain even in people without depression.